Wesley-nfj/Random-number-guess/README.md

 - Basic input and output with `input()` and `print()`
 - Simple conditional logic using `if` and `else`
 - Type conversion with `int()`
+- Error Handling with try... except
+- Tracking the number of attempts a user makes.

 ## 🚀 How to Play
 1. Run the Python script.